 This species has a remarkable importance in the field of herpetology.
 It was first described by a British naturalist Henderson in 1912 who named it Geoemyda silvatica.
 The second time it rediscovered was only after 70 years by J. Vijaya – India’s first woman herpetologist, who then studied this turtle in detail.
 In honour of late Vijaya’s contribution towards ecology and conservation of cane turtle, the species was lately renamed as Vijayachelys silvatica.
 Recently, cane turtle sightings have been reported from the forests of Karnataka, Kerala and Tamil Nadu.

-The vibrant landscape of the Anamalai Hills have always been astonishing for nature enthusiasts and wildlife biologists.
-While walking through the misty forests of the Anamalais, special encounters of such rare and beautiful creatures are worth the effort of bearing the uneasiness of drenched clothes.
-This magnificent sighting of the cane turtle will always remain an enduring icon of Anamalais for me.
+The vibrant landscape of the Anamalai Hills has always been astonishing for nature enthusiasts and wildlife biologists.
+While walking through the misty forests of the Anamalais, special encounters of such rare and beautiful creatures are worth the effort of walking in drenched clothes.
+This magnificent sighting of the cane turtle will always remain an enduring memory of Anamalais for me.

 Being one of the rare species, Forest Cane Turtle is considered to be globally endangered by IUCN.
 Their populations are highly fragmented and occur in very few geographic locations.
 The species bear very high risk of population decline due to reduction in quality habitat.